ZJerry/VAE-BN/README.md

 ## Craft an attack to generate adversarial data
+   To foul the trained model, attacks can be implemented by running the following script.

      python craft_adv_cvae.py -d=mnist(/svhn/gtsrb) -a=fgsm(/cw/bim-a/bim-b)

    The classification accuracy after the attack and the average adversarial distortion will be outputed by this script.
 The generated adversarial data will be saved in the '. ./data/Adv_%dataset_%attack.mat'.
-One could also directly download the data provided in the Google Drive.
+One could also directly download the data we provide from the Google Drive.

 ## Use Bayesian Network for adversary detection and diagnosis